 Many big brands have a window in Cortina, so you'll surely find some shops along the Corso where you can stop.
 At the moment the most popular boutiques are those of the great italian fashion brands and the Dior boutique, a pop-up store in collaboration with the historic Franz Kraler store.
 In addition to clothing shops, Cortina is also famous for its art galleries.
 Walking through the center, it is not difficult to come across a work by De Chirico or Fontana exhibited in the window of some gallery.

 If you are looking for a place to have a drink or have fun, there are many alternatives: enoteca Baita Fraina, the Bar Sport and the Janbo are the most crowded places, but the aperitif at the Suite (under the bell tower) is probably the trendiest one.
 If you want to learn more about where to have fun in Cortina, we recommend this page of in-depth information.
 If after all this walking and discovering you got a little hungry, we also recommend reading our article on where to eat in Cortina d'Ampezzo for all budgets.

 ...the best way to discover Cortina is to wander...

 Although the center is where most of the shops are located, the best way to discover Cortina is to wander.
 Don't be afraid to enter some uncrowded street, having as a reference the bell tower it is practically impossible to get lost.
 Furthermore, Cortina is a very quiet town, where it is extremely difficult to have problems, even in the less crowded streets.

-Hoping you liked the page on what to see in Corso Italia in Cortina, before saying goodbye, we would suggest you to read all the articles we wrote about Cortina d'Ampezzo by clicking here.
+We hope you liked this page on what to see in Corso Italia in Cortina, before saying goodbye, we would suggest you to read all the articles we wrote about what to do in Cortina d'Ampezzo by clicking here.